 You can also step into a Skylab solar array, the first space station launched into Earth’s orbit using a modified Saturn V rocket, and peek into the mobile quarantine unit where early astronauts bided their time in the final phases of re-entry (playing Scrabble in an Airstream trailer).

-But before you go, make sure you take a moment to behold the real Apollo 16 capsule, “Casper,” used on NASA’s fifth moon-walking mission to collect photos and samples from the Descartes region of the moon.
+But before you go, make sure you take a moment to behold the real Apollo 16 capsule, “Casper.”
+This beauty was used on NASA’s fifth moon-walking mission to collect photos and samples from the Descartes region of the moon.
 To its side, you’ll see an authentic moon rock on display, brought back from the visit–proof positive that with enough imagination and hard work, nothing’s out of reach.

 Get a free set of wheels: Complimentary strollers and non-electric wheelchairs are available with valid ID.